Ghiyathat/diabetes-epidemiology-sql/README.md

 - What is the overall diabetes prevalence in the dataset?
 - How are key health metrics distributed between between diabetic and non diabetic groups?
 Risk Factor Investigation:
-- How strongly do glucose level correlate with diabetes outcome?
+- How strongly do glucose level correlate with diabetes outcomes?
 - Does blood pressure show signifigant comorbidity with diabetes?
-- What is the relationship between genetic predisposition and diabetes likelihood?
+- What is the relationship between genetic predisposition (pedegree function) and diabetes likelihood?
 - How does the number of pregnancies relate to diabetes risk?
 Demographic Patterns:
-- How does diabetes prevalence change across dofferent groups?
+- How does diabetes prevalence change across different age groups?
-- What BMI show the highest diabetes burden?
+- What BMI categories show the highest diabetes burden?
 - Can we identify specific high risk demographic profiles?

   ### Methodological Approach
-  SQL-Based Analysis: Leveraged CASE statements and aggregation methods Statistical Comparisons: Used average comparisons, prevalence calculations, and distribution analysis
+  - SQL-Based Analysis: Leveraged CASE statements and aggregation methods
+  - Statistical Comparisons: Used average comparisons, prevalence calculations, and distribution analysis

   ```sql
   SELECT*